 · Resources for undergraduate research

-Fellows will participate in sessions specifically designed for them during the Texas Undergraduate Mathematics Conference to be held at St. Mary’s University in October 2013, and in sessions designed specially for them at the MAA Section Meeting in April 2014 at Texas A&M International in Laredo.
+Fellows will participate in sessions specifically designed for them during the Texas Undergraduate Mathematics Conference to be held at Stephen F. Austin State University on October 17th and 18th 2014, and at the MAA Section Meeting in April 2014 to be held in San Antonio.
 Funding for registration, meals (while at the conference), and double occupancy accommodations while at the meetings will be provided by a generous contribution from the Texas Section.
 Additionally, up to $100 per meeting in travel expenses will be supported.
 Your institution is asked to cover the remaining travel expenses for getting to and from the meetings.
 For each Fellow, this funding is for two years.

-To Apply: Fill out the online application form and send a statement of your teaching philosophy, and a current curriculum vitae to one of the organizers below (electronic submissions are fine):
+To Apply: Fill out the online application form and send a statement of your teaching philosophy, and a current curriculum vitae to one of the organizers below (electronic submissions are preferred):